illinois-cs241/assignment-docs/advanced_c.md

 To invoke a particular operation the user should pass in a string with the name of that operation, followed by any arguments that operation may use.
-The arguments consumed by each of the operations, and their behaviors are described in the psuedo code example below:
+The arguments consumed by each of the operations, and their behaviors are described in the pseudo code example below:

 ```c
 int main() {